 Dr. Berg will examine your wart and sometimes remove a small section to send to a lab to rule out other types of skin growths, like cancer.

-While there are many old wives tales about treatment of warts, there are specific treatments podiatrists use in their offices.
+While there are many old wives tales about treatment of warts, there are specific treatments podiatrists use in their offices to get rid of plantar warts.
 However, if you want to try some home treatments you can.

 Home Remedies for Plantar Warts